Additional Interest vs. Additional Insured: A Guide

 A named driver policy only covers drivers explicitly listed as named drivers on the policy.
 This means that any driver not listed is not covered.
 Permissive use is not honored in this situation, so it is not advised that you loan your car to any driver not specifically named.
 A listed driver is anyone listed on the policy who uses the vehicle more than once a month.
 This includes anyone who lives with you who is of driving age.

-An additional insured party in car insurance is someone with a stake in the ownership of the vehicle.
+An additional insured party in auto insurance is someone with a stake in the ownership of the vehicle.
 Here are some of the situations which would lead to listing an additional insured on a car insurance policy:

 - A leased vehicle: Since you don’t own a leased vehicle, your leasing company should be listed as an additional insured.
 The company will receive a payout in the event of a total loss.

 - Cosigner: A cosigner to a vehicle loan is entitled to recoup losses in the event a vehicle is a total loss.

 The additional interest is usually an entity that wants to ensure that coverage is continued.
 If you are financing your car, for instance, your lienholder could be listed as an additional interest.
 An additional interest receives no coverage but wants to keep insurance in place to protect the vehicle.
 As such, they can require the maintenance of certain coverages, including collision and comprehensive.

 These coverage types protect a bank’s investment more fully than do less robust insurance levels.
 Should you lower or drop your coverage, additional interests will be notified.
 In some cases, this can lead to the required acquisition of forced insurance.
 This cost may be added to the monthly car payment you make to the lienholder.